bahrus/be-flippant/README.md

 Use Case:

 Our web page, or a part of the web page, consists of two "scenes".
-There's some button that enables switching from one scene to the other.
+There's some (button) element that enables switching from one scene to the other.

 In both scenes there is a "main character" (DOM element), that the user is meant to be drawn to.